 Milestones of my adventure in Bitcoinland!

-2010 - I became immersed in the concept of bitcoin, began mining, thought it was a cool experiment, and fun to play with - but had no idea it would become a BIG DEAL.
+2010 - I was immersed in the concept of bitcoin, began mining, thought it was a cool experiment, and had fun playing around -- but had no idea that it would become a BIG DEAL.

-#1 goal: make sure Bitcoin works for people.
-AKA test stuff.
+#1 goal: make sure Bitcoin works for most people.

 2013-2015 - A band of former Bitinstanters set off to explore new ideas and do research under the banner of CoinApex.
 We had fun, built a lot of software, took public flak for thinking/talking about the "wrong kind of idea", and mostly learned a lot.

 There's been a ton of side-quests and I loved meeting all the smart interesting bitcoin people.